Tempuskg/markdown-toggle/README.md

 ## Why I Built This

 As a developer who reads a lot of documentation and technical content, a lot of times I just wanted to view a markdown file.
 It irked me that there was no button to preview, the default behaviour of the existing preview button was split screen view which I don't like if I just want to read the markdown file.
-You had to rememeber hold `alt` key to achieve what I wanted.
+You had to rememeber to hold `alt` key to achieve what I wanted.
 Also I wanted my preview state to persist across sessions.
 This extension scratches that itch—and I hope it helps you too.

 ## What's Next?